msse-2021-bootcamp/lessons/_episodes/01-01-command-line.md

 > ## Challenge
 > Navigate to your `chem_280` directory and list the directory contents.
-> Then list the directory contents.
-> Finally, navigate back to your home directory.
 >> ## Solution
 >> The commands you should execute are
 >> ~~~